albertobraschi/radiant-ray-extension/HELP_admin.markdown

 [cm]: http://github.com/pilu/radiant-copy-move

+###Add git fork as remote

+If you use `git` as installation method and want to easily merge changes, you can add the git fork as remote named 'fork' to the submodule by supplying the `fork` variable.
+This enables you to use

+    git pull fork master

+to merge changes from the fork into the submodule.

 ###Bulk install extensions from a YAML file

 You can create a simple YAML file called `extensions.yml` in your Radiant application's `config` directory and then use